Expected Value

 Deciding under uncertainty

 When making decisions, we rarely know everything that is relevant to the outcomes of our choices.
 This is true even in small decisions we make every day, like whether to ride a bike or catch a bus in the morning.
-We might not know how much traffic there will be today, or whether it will rain on the way back – both of which might affect our decision.
+We might not know how much traffic there will be today, or whether it will rain on the way back—both of which might affect our decision.
 But these uncertainties become even more important in large decisions, like which career path to pursue.

 Imagine you’re considering two career paths.
 The first option you’re considering is computer programming.
 Based on some small coding projects you’ve worked on, you’re fairly confident that you’d be a decent programmer.
 You’d also be able to get a job and have a very respectable salary.
 Even more importantly, you’d be able to contribute to almost any cause through your direct work.
-Still, you don’t think you’re an exceptionally good programmer that would revolutionize the field you work in.
+Still, you don’t think you’d be an exceptionally good programmer that would revolutionize the field you work in.

 The second option you’re considering is becoming a singer/songwriter.
 On this path, there’s a pretty good chance you’ll end up with no money and no work experience after a while.
 However, there’s some small chance you’ll become a world-famous star, achieving incredible fame and enormous amounts of money (allowing you to donate a significant portion of it to charity).
-Given the uncertainty inherent to this kind of decision, you don’t know which option will end up having a better outcome.
-How can you still intelligently make such a decision?
-Should you choose the path with the opportunity for the best possible outcome?
-Or perhaps a “safe bet” that performs well even if things go badly?

 Calculating expected values